 Skip to content

-How to Achieve European Accessibility Act (EEA) Compliance: Is Your Website Prepared?
+How to Achieve European Accessibility Act (EAA) Compliance: Is Your Website Prepared?

 From 28 June, 2025, any organisation operating within the European Union, or serving EU-based customers, must meet AA-level accessibility standards under the European Accessibility Act (EAA).